JackA1ltman/nuclide-games-builder/README.md

 # Games automatic builder (from Nuclide SDK)
-This project will automate the compilation of games or engines built using QuakeC language and the Nuclide SDK, and automatically generate and publish .pk files*.
+This project will automate the compilation of games or engines built using QuakeC language and the Nuclide SDK, and automatically generate and publish .pk* files.
 (This does not include any game resource files; please extract those from legitimate games.)

 ## How to play it
 **Normal Steps**: